 Resilience in this context is defined as the ability to adapt and recover from adversity.
 Building resilience is not about avoiding stress or hardship – it’s about developing the capacity to cope with the hardship, and hopefully to emerge from the experience stronger than before.

 To be clear, everyone experiences trauma.
-A child being dropped off at school for the first time to be surrounded by strangers in an unfamiliar, noisy place is understandably terrifying.
-Their sense of safety, self, and the world around them is blown apart.
+A child being dropped off at school for the first time to be surrounded by strangers in an unfamiliar, noisy place is understandably frightening.
+Their sense of safety, self, and the world around them is temporarily blown apart.
 In a good circumstance, they are reassured by a goodbye hug and kiss from their parents, then by a smile and gentle words from a kind and caring teacher.
 They meet new kids and navigate ways to interact with them, guided by the teacher.

 After a few days, the child will learn that school is generally safe, and can actually be fun and rewarding.
 More importantly, facing this sort of ordeal and receiving plenty of support helps them develop skills that they can use to tackle the next challenge.
-In a sense, the entire process of “growing up” can be thought of as facing a series of traumas and building the resilience to overcome them.
+In a sense, the entire process of “growing up” can be thought of as facing a series of traumatic events and building the resilience to overcome them.

 Here is where Lost Voices comes in.
 As you probably know by now, we give kids with unresolved trauma the opportunity to explore their feelings and fears in an unusual but safe and non-judgmental space.
 Doing this in a musical context and providing them with the challenge and exhilaration of performing their songs or poems in public helps them process and regulate their feelings, while it leads them to develop new and positive perspectives.